[the mighty panthers home]

 In 2023, the NRL

-Pre Season Challenge was introduced - each match would play two
+Pre Season Challenge was introduced - each team would play two

 matches with no finals, and a points system to declare the overall